invesalius/gsoc/gsoc_2023_ideas.md

 InVesalius does not have a scale on the window border of axial, coronal, sagittal and 3D/Volume views.
 This tool helps clinicians quickly visualize the scale of injury, organ, etc.

 **Requirements**: Computer with Windows, Linux or Mac OS installed.
 A source code editor, Python language and InVesalius libraries dependencies.
+Good background of geometry and computer graphics.

 **Deliverables**:
 - Scale in millimeters on one of the border of the four viewing windows;